|

 sarcophagi, not unlike the Egyptians.

-509 BC-337 AD - The Romans As they rose to prominence, the Romans first attempted to wipe out Etruscan
+As they rose to prominence, the Romans first attempted to wipe out Etruscan

 art, followed by numerous attacks on Greek art.
 Borrowing freely from these